Betterment/test_track_js_client/README.md

   },
   errorLogger: function (message) {
-    RemoteLoggingService.log(message); // logs remotely so that you can be alerted to any misconfigured splits },
+    RemoteLoggingService.log(message); // logs remotely so that you can be alerted to any misconfigured splits }
-  onVisitorLoaded: function (visitor) {
-    // callback that will run after the test track visitor has loaded, but before any analytics events have fired }
 });
 ```